About Us

 Amy Nash

-Administration and Communications Coordinator
+Administration and Finance Coordinator

-Amy Nash joined NODC in April 2021 as the Administration and Communications Coordinator.
+Amy Nash joined NODC in April 2021 as the Administration and Finance Coordinator.
 Amy brings many years of project management experience as well as a background in graphic design, photography, and publishing, and has a Bachelor of Arts degree from Western Washington University.
 She has most recently managed the art and product design departments of printing and educational development companies, and was the art director of a multi-media publishing company.

 Amy grew up in the Pacific Northwest, moving to Port Angeles in 2001.
 She spent a number of years as a wildlife rescue and rehabilitation volunteer, including becoming certified to do oil spill rescues.
 Amy is a member of the Port Angeles Garden Club, and when not working she can be found in her garden, camping, or exploring one of the Olympic Peninsula’s many beautiful beaches.
 Contact Amy at amy@noprcd.org.